dduuukk/embedded-audio-sample-player-with-midi-support/README.md

 Christian Cole (@cole-ch) was responsible for the development of the audio codec driver and the MIDI handler.
 More information about audio codec driver can be found [here](docs/i2c-codec-driver/i2c-codec-design.md), and more information about the MIDI handler can be found [here](docs/uart-midi-driver/uart-midi-design.md).

+For a more in depth analysis of the performance of the system, see [Experimental Results](docs/experimental-results/EXPERIMENTAL-RESULTS.md), and for more information about lessons learned, see [Lessons Learned](docs/lessons-learned/LESSONS-LEARNED.md).

 ## Implementation Progress